-Funding for Phase 1 included a $350,000 Historic Preservation grant from the Florida Department of State, Division of Historical Resources.
-Additional funding was the result of fundraising by the Board of Directors and contributions from individuals and community organizations and businesses. .
+Funding for Phase 1 included a $350,000 Historic Preservation grant from the Florida Department of State, Division of Historical Resources, a $20,000 grant from the Pantry Corporation, and in-kind roofing service from Perry Roofing Contractors.
+Additional funding was the result of fundraising by the Board of Directors and contributions from individuals, community organizations and businesses.

 Funding for Phase II included over $250,000 from the Gainesville Community Redevelopment Agency (CRA) and a $489,350 facilities grant from the Florida Department of Cultural Affairs.
 These funds, along with continued donations from supporters and fundraising by the Board, made it possible to complete the main hall (the Cotton Club building).
 A certificate of occupancy was awarded in September 2018.
 The restoration of the Cotton Club building was celebrated with a Ribbon Cutting ceremony in November 2018 and the opening of the museum was marked with a Grand Opening Gala in February 2019.